SilkRose/Pony/src/stories/pink-reflections/01-pink-reflection.md

 Her reflection does not smile back.

-"Come on, can we not do this today, I'm tired."
+"Come on, can we not do this today?
+It's been a long day."

 Her reflection's mane flattens and falls down, the colors across her face and body dulling.
 Its gaze leaves her own and casts upon the floor.